Welcome! We wish you much success for your 2021-2022 academic year!

 Student Health Insurance Requirements

 Massachusetts state law requires all full time students to have health insurance coverage that meets or exceeds the coverage provided by a Massachusetts Qualifying Student Health Insurance Plan (QSHIP).
-In order to meet the state’s requirements, all students are billed for annual coverage for health insurance in two installments; the first with the fall semester charges and the second with the spring semester charges.
-Students have the opportunity to waive the total annual insurance charge by the dates specified on the Gallagher Student Health website, if they have existing, comparable coverage per the Commonwealth of Massachusetts.
+In order to meet the state’s requirements, all students are billed for annual coverage for health insurance on the fall semester charges Students have the opportunity to waive the total annual insurance charge by the dates specified on the Gallagher Student Health website, if they have existing, comparable coverage per the Commonwealth of Massachusetts.
 International students should note that plans located outside the United States do not satisfy the Massachusetts coverage requirement.
 The annual student health insurance coverage is from August 6 through August 5 of the next calendar year.

-For new, transfer or returning students in the spring semester only, they will be charged a prorated health insurance amount on their Student Account Center for coverage from January 15 through August 5 and must waive by prior to the first day of the spring semester.
+For new, transfer or returning students in the spring semester only, they will be charged a prorated health insurance amount on their Campus Commerce account for coverage from January 15 through August 5 and must waive prior to the first day of the spring semester.
 Questions regarding student health insurance coverage and/or the waiver process should be directed to Gallagher Student Health, our insurance partner, at 800-406-4979.

 - Online health insurance waiver requests must be completed by the specified deadlines for the annual plan.
 If you complete a waiver request, please keep a copy of the email confirmation for your records.